ProjectArmy/Hatchbuck-for-WordPress/readme.txt

 == Installation ==
 1. Visit "Plugins" page and click on "Add New".
-1. In the search box, search for "Hatchbuck for WordPress".
+1. In the search box, search for "Hatchbuck".
 1. Click on "Install" button.
 1. Click on "Activate" link.
 1. Once activated, you will have a new menu option called "Hatchbuck".